Learning and Planning in Average-Reward Markov Decision Processes: Estimating the Actual Differential Value Function

 We now introduce a simple technique to compute the offset in the value estimates for both on- and off-policy learning and planning.
 Once the offset is computed, it can simply be subtracted from the value estimates to obtain the estimate of the actual (centered) differential value function.

 We demonstrate how the offset can be eliminated in Differential TD-learning; the other cases (Differential TD-planning, Differential Q-learning and Differential Q-planning) are shown in Appendix \ref{app:convergence-proofs}.
 For this purpose, we introduce, in addition to the first estimator \eqref{TD Learning: V}–\eqref{TD Learning: bar R}, a second estimator for which the rewards are the value estimates of the first estimator.
-The second estimator maintains an estimate of the scalar offset $\bar V_t$, an auxiliary table of estimates $F_t(s), \forall s \in \calS$, and uses the following update rules:
+The second estimator maintains an estimate of the scalar offset $\bar V_t$, an auxiliary table of estimates $F_t(s), \forall s \in \calS$, and uses the following update rules: where $\beta_t$ is a step-size sequence, $\Delta_t$ is the TD error of the second estimator: where: